ppourmand/ppourmand.github.io/_posts/2025-02-19-smoke-detector-replacement.md

 Kidde changed their connector!
 For ????? reasons!
 The way around this is to either rewire the connection or purchase their converter dongle.
 I opted for the converter because electrical work scares the absolute shite out of me.
 For $5 a pop, I now had the correct connections.

 Great now we need to figure out what detector we should get.
 Lets check out the [guide Kidde gives us](https://www.kidde.com/home-safety/en/us/support/help-center/browse-articles/articles/kidde_alarms_cross_reference_table_upgraded_models.html).
-Hm, it says we should replace with a `900-CUAR` model but that model, according to the online reviews, its legit terrible.
+Hm, it says we should replace with a `900-CUAR` model but that model, according to the online reviews, is legit terrible.

 Okay, so can I just replace it with whatever?
 Why should I be restricted to just this model?
 Is this even the newest model?